GoogleCloudPlatform/cloud-foundation-fabric/blueprints/gcve/pc-minimal/README.md

 ### User groups

-As per our GCP best practices a GCVE private cloud relies on user groups to assign roles to human identities.
-These are the specific groups binded to the main GCVE [predefined roles](https://cloud.google.com/vmware-engine/docs/iam#vmware-engine-roles):
+Based on our GCP best practices, a GCVE private cloud relies on user groups to assign roles to human identities.
+These are the specific groups bound to the main GCVE [predefined roles](https://cloud.google.com/vmware-engine/docs/iam#vmware-engine-roles):
 - *VMware Engine Administrators*.
 They have full access to the VMWare Engine Service.
 - *VMware Engine Viewers*.
-They have read-only access to VMware Engine Service.
+They have read-only access to the VMware Engine Service.

 ### Network